 Green string bag supports minimalistic color palette but also brings variety of tones.

-I strongly suggest trying your own strength in a similar project.
-Decide how many colors you want to use (start with no more than three).
-Carefully choose your objects.
+I suggest trying your own strength in a similar project.
+Decide how many colors you want to use.
+Start with no more than three.
+Choose your objects with care.
 And do everything else in the most comfortable way possible.

-If your go-to angle is 45 degrees, do just that.
-Make everything else the usual way, so you can concentrate on the changes that color makes and study them.
+If your go-to angle is 45 degrees, do that.
+Make everything else the usual way.
+So you can concentrate on the changes that color makes and study them.

 Use Contrasting Colors to Highlight Your Subject